alejovera/PersonalPortfolio/README.md

 ## Personal Portfolio
-This Portfolio was created with React, and CSS and HTML.
+This Portfolio was created with React, CSS and HTML.
 The CSS is used without any Preprocessor.
+Este Portfolio fue creado con React, CSS y HTML.
+El CSS se utilizó sin ningún preprocesador